 Deadline for submission: Jan.
 12, 2025, 23:59, CET.

-Assignment of Series 3 of Year 38
+Problem Statement of Series 3, Year 38

 About the Competition Rules How to Write Solutions Results